 There have been some big winners of the Europa League in recent years.
 Last season saw an all English Premier League final as Chelsea defeated Arsenal.
 It was a tough night for the losing finalists as they needed to win the trophy to qualify for the Champions League.
 Before that, the Europa League had been won by Sevilla, Manchester United and Atletico Madrid.
 The latter won the trophy after being transferred from the Champions League.
 Sevilla may not have been winners of La Liga or made much impact in the Champions League but they won the Europa League three seasons in a row from 2014-16.
 Adding on UEFA Cup wins and they have a record five wins.

-Ties to be played on March 12 and 19.
+Ties to be played in Germany on August 10 and 11.